 Bonds and exchange traded funds (ETFs) are generally regarded as less risky than individual stocks.
 Work with a financial advisor, or by doing careful research, to find the best portfolio mix based on factors like your age, life expectancy, desired retirement income and tolerance for risk.

-Gearing up for retirement means optimizing your finances for the long haul through budgeting, debt elimination, strategic saving and adjusting your investments as it draws closer.
+Gearing up for retirement means optimizing your financial moves for the long haul through budgeting, debt elimination, strategic saving and adjusting your investments as it draws closer.